The library subscribes to various databases which contain relevant research articles and are available free of charge to the Tufts community.

-Contains over 1,000 online audio-visual seminar style talks in medicine and the life sciences.
+Henry Stewart Talks contains over 1,000 online audio-visual seminar style talks in medicine and the life sciences.

 This database integrates four bibliographiesthe Isis Current Bibliography of the History of Science, the Current Bibliography in the History of Technology, the Bibliografia Italiana di Storia della Scienza and the Wellcome Library for the History and Understanding of Medicine.
 The History of STM database includes citations for journal articles, conference proceedings, books, dissertations, serials, maps and other related materials.